 It’s easy to feel stuck and unsure about where your future should be, but I think looking a long way in the future helps you work things out.
 In ten years from now, how do you want your life to be different?
 Would you be happy if it was pretty much the same as it is now?
 I know for me that thought always scares me because I always want to be growing and evolving and changing and learning and exploring.

 In going through this process, it also gets me thinking about my ‘why’ and my direction for my work because, for me, my work isn’t something I just do – it’s a reflection of who I am.
 It has been a very long time since I did a job just for the pay cheque (15 years to be precise), and although a regular 9-5 job would make our lives a whole lot easier, there are so many reasons that I don’t take that easy path.
-Over the last couple of years, I’ve realised my ‘why’ is to encourage families to follow their dreams and live their lives to the fullest.
+Over the last few years, I’ve realised my ‘why’ is to encourage families to follow their dreams and live their lives to the fullest.
 My ‘why’ isn’t to persuade as many people as possible to move to Australia, or get people to buy my products or use the services I recommend – those are things I offer to help families take their dreams forward and make them a reality.
-The heart of why I’m here taking up space on the Internet is to support families in making big life decisions that help them live a happier and more fulfilled life because I know how that big step changed our lives for the better.
+The heart of why I’m here taking up space on the Internet is to support families in making big life decisions that help them live a happier and more fulfilled life filled with freedom because I know how that big step changed our lives for the better.

-I know this post is a bit woo woo and not really related to emigrating, but I think it is important to share with you what it is that inspires me to keep creating content for you, and why I set up my Facebook group and also to get you thinking about your biggest dreams in life – even those huge dreams that scare you because they feel so unrealistic or unlikley.
+I know this post is a bit woo woo and not really related to emigrating, but I think it is important to share with you what it is that inspires me to keep creating content for you, and why I set up my Facebook groups and also to get you thinking about your biggest dreams in life – even those huge dreams that scare you because they feel so unrealistic or unlikley.
 Because, trust me, with some planning, and some work, they CAN happen.
 And the universe really needs to know that you want them if there is any chance of it delivering them to you.
 If you aren’t in the game, you have no chance of winning.

 Should I move to Australia?